Skip to Main Content

 Creating your Own Basemap with Publicly Available Data

-So depending on the data you have, and the size of the area you are studying you may want to use these sources to create your own basemap rather than relying on ArcGIS's basemaps.
+So depending on the data you have, and the size of the area you are studying, you may want to use these sources to create your own basemap rather than relying on ArcGIS's basemaps.

-In this exercise, I'll be using New York State as an example, but just by searching for "GIS shapefile" for the state or country you are planning on studying you'll likely be able to find this data.
+In this exercise, I'll be using New York State as an example, but just by searching the internet for "GIS shapefile" for the state or country you are planning on studying you'll likely be able to find this data.
 Of course, if you're having trouble finding the GIS data for the area you want to study, please feel free to contact the library, and we'll help you look.

 I've gotten this shapefile from gis.ny.gov, more specifically the civil boundaries dataset.
 For other kinds of research questions, maybe boundaries for counties and cities won't be what you want, maybe you want elevation data or park boundaries or census tracts.
 You can visit the site to download these files or use the embedded versions below.